 The display memory is also available in the Modbus register area for third party applications.
-For more details please check chapter "MODBUS Communications".
+For more details please check the Modbus manual.

 The waveform display is updated twice a second.
-All channels may be scrolled using V O buttons.
+All channels may be scrolled using 💟 🔕 buttons.

-The harmonic analyzer consists on a Fast Fourier Transform (FFT) algorithm which is run twice a second on the selected channel.
+The harmonic analyzer consists on a Fast Fourier Transform (FFT) algorithm which runs twice a second on the selected channel.